Jake Dixon: Superbike World Championship

 Dixon also made his first appearance in the Superbike World Championship in 2017 as a wildcard entry at Donington Park with Royal Air Force Reg. & Res.
-Kawasaki Team, where he retired in the first race, and finished 9th place in the second race.
+Kawasaki Team, where he retired in the first race, and finished ninth place in the second race.

-Dixon will move to the Superbike World Championship full-time in 2026, riding for Honda HRC alongside Somkiat Chantra.
+Dixon would move to the Superbike World Championship full-time in 2026, riding for Honda HRC alongside Somkiat Chantra.

 Moto2 World Championship

 Dynavolt Intact GP (2017)

 Dixon made his Moto2 debut at the 2017 British motorcycle Grand Prix at Silverstone riding for the Dynavolt/Intact Team replacing the injured Marcel Schrotter finishing 25th.

 Ángel Nieto Team (2019)

 For 2019, Dixon signed to ride for the Spanish Aspar Team, in the 2019 Moto2 World Championship with team-mate Xavi Cardelús, aboard machinery using 765 cc Triumph controlled engines new to the series, and KTM chassis.
 He made his full debut as a Moto2 World Championship rider on board a KTM bike, but Dixon’s full-time Moto2 bow, in Qatar of 2019, is not his first Moto2 Grand Prix appearance, having already appeared as a wildcard at Silverstone in 2017, a race he finished in 25th place.
 Dixon finished his debut season with 7 points.